‘Succession’ Season 3 finale: The 5 most shocking moments from a much-anticipated episode

-Kendall looked so miserable that his estranged siblings actually seemed concerned about him: Even Roman’s (Kieran Culkin) dark joke to Comfrey didn’t land. (“If you find him in the pool again, there’s a c-note in it for you to just let him sink.”)
+Kendall looked so miserable that his estranged siblings actually seemed concerned about him: Even Roman’s (Kieran Culkin) dark joke to Comfrey didn’t land. (“If you find him in the pool again, there’s a C-note in it for you to just let him sink.”)
 They went so far as to stage an intervention: “You’re an addict.
 You’re addicted to booze and drugs and relationships and sex and work and the family drama,” Shiv (Sarah Snook) told him.

-Though, of course, it all devolved into dysfunctional Roy family nonsense.
+But, of course, it all devolved into dysfunctional Roy family nonsense.
 “Do you have any idea how it feels as the eldest son to be promised something and then just have it taken?”
-Kendall asked, referring to his war with his father over the business, only to have his half-brother Connor (Alan Ruck) hijack the conversation by demanding everyone to remember that he was technically the eldest son, and storm off in a tantrum.
+Kendall asked, referring to his war with his father over the business, only to have his half brother, Connor (Alan Ruck), hijack the conversation by demanding that everyone remember he was the eldest son and storm off in a tantrum.

-2) Willa agreed to marry Connor.
+2) Willa agreed to marry Connor

-Somehow, Connor’s girlfriend Willa (Justine Lupe) agreed to marry him to make him feel better after the blow-up, even though she clearly dislikes him most of the time and appeared to instantly regret her decision.
+Somehow, Connor’s girlfriend Willa (Justine Lupe) agreed to marry him to make him feel better after the blowup, even though she clearly dislikes him most of the time and appeared to instantly regret her decision.
 Her exact words: “How bad could it be?”

-3) Logan and Roman’s awkward business trip.
+3) Logan and Roman’s awkward business trip

-Things have been, um, uncomfortable since last week when Roman tried to send an explicit photo to Waystar Royco general counsel Gerri (J. Smith-Cameron) but accidentally sent it to...his dad.
+Things have been, um, uncomfortable since last week, when Roman tried to send an explicit photo to Waystar Royco general counsel Gerri (J. Smith-Cameron) but accidentally sent it to … his dad.
 In the finale, Logan decided to bring Roman along on a last-minute trip to visit tech CEO Lukas Matsson (Alexander Skarsgard) to iron out details of a possible merger between Waystar Royco and Matsson’s company, GoJo, and it seemed like all had been forgotten.

 So who was expecting Logan to give Roman a very overdue and very twisted sex talk?
 Certainly not Roman, who was startled but told his dad that the only reason he tried sending the photo to Gerri was that he was “just being horrible,” as usual.
 Logan was not reassured.
 “If you need to get straightened out, get straightened out,” Logan growled at him.
 “I don’t want to know.”

 Things got worse when they arrived and Matsson proposed that instead of a merger, he take over the entire company.
-At first, Logan flatly declined, but agreed to think about other possible deals, and asked Roman to leave and go back to the wedding — a bad sign of what was about to happen.
+At first, Logan flatly declined, but he agreed to think about other possible deals and asked Roman to leave and go back to the wedding — a bad sign of what was about to happen.

-4) Kendall’s confession.
+4) Kendall’s confession

-The Emmy Awards should probably just save some time and immediately award the best drama actor trophy to Strong after this scene.
-Shiv dragged her brothers into an alley in the middle of the wedding reception to discuss the current family business drama — it was clear something was brewing behind the scenes with Logan and Matsson, and they were left out of the loop — but Kendall wasn’t listening.
-Instead, he got distracted by two waiters throwing away trash, which triggered his darkest secret: That on the night of Shiv’s wedding in the Season 1 finale, he killed a waiter in a car accident.
+The Emmy Awards should probably just save some time and immediately award the trophy for best drama actor to Strong after this scene.
+Shiv dragged her brothers into an alley in the middle of the wedding reception to discuss the family business crisis — it was clear something was brewing behind the scenes with Logan and Matsson, and the kids were left out of the loop — but Kendall wasn’t listening.
+Instead, he got distracted by two waiters throwing away trash, which triggered his darkest secret: that on the night of Shiv’s wedding in the Season 1 finale, he killed a waiter in a car accident.

-Shiv and Roman tried to comfort him — in their own bizarre ways, of course.
+Shiv and Roman tried to comfort him — in their own bizarre ways.
 They refused to let him call himself a killer, and Roman made some inappropriate jokes: “Who’s the real victim here?
-I waited three quarters of an hour for a gin and tonic," he said dryly, which got the smallest of smiles out of Kendall, though he continued to weep.
+I waited three quarters of an hour for a gin and tonic,” he said dryly, which got the smallest of smiles out of Kendall, though he continued to weep.

 Eventually, Shiv left to take a call.
-She confirmed that there was a deal in the works for GoJo to buy Waystar, and for Logan to cash out and leave them all hanging.
+She confirmed that there was a deal in the works for GoJo to buy Waystar and for Logan to cash out and leave them all hanging.
 Suddenly, all three feuding siblings were on the same side again.

-5) The final scene.
+5) The final scene

 In what could be the defining scene of the series, the episode culminated as the Roy siblings found Logan and demanded to know what was going on with a potential sale to Matsson and GoJo.
-On the car ride over, they officially formed an alliance to force Logan out of the company, and realized that thanks to a clause that their mother Caroline had negotiated during the divorce settlements, the three kids had veto power if their father wanted a change in control at Waystar.
+On the car ride over, they officially formed an alliance to force Logan out of the company and realized that, thanks to a clause their mother had negotiated during the divorce settlements, the three kids had veto power should their father ever want a change in control at Waystar.

 At first, Logan pretended to play nice, explaining that it was an “optimal moment to make a deal with a serious tech operation” and give Matsson control.
 “This is the best moment to sell.
 If I don’t do the best deal at any given point, what’s the point of anything?
 I don’t get out, I leave $5 billion on the table.”